System Administration¶

 cannot be compromised at the third-party ID provider.

-To create a personal Gerrit admin account from a shell on the server, run the following command:
+To create a personal Gerrit admin account from a shell on the server, run the following command

 We suexec